 The "Stairway" connection is just a small piece of the Spirit story.
-California was guitar prodigy, and when he was 15 he joined Jimi Hendrix in the group Jimmy James And The Blue Flames.
+California was a guitar prodigy who at age 15 joined Jimi Hendrix in the group Jimmy James And The Blue Flames.
 Three months later, Hendrix went to England.
 He wanted to take California with him, but Randy's age made it impossible.

-Randy played with future Steely Dan founder Walter Becker in the Long Island band Tangerine Puppets, then moved to Los Angeles where he formed Spirit with three friends and his step-father, Ed Cassidy, who played drums.
+Randy played with future Steely Dan founder Walter Becker in the Long Island band Tangerine Puppets, then moved to Los Angeles, where he formed Spirit with three friends and his stepfather, Ed Cassidy, who played drums.
 They got some gigs at the Whisky a Go Go, and Lou Adler signed them to his label, Ode Records.
-Their first album was a modest success, but mustered just one minor hit: "Mechanical World."
+Their first album was a modest success that mustered one minor hit: "Mechanical World."
 Written by band members Mark Andes and Jay Ferguson, it stalled at #123 US.
 California set out to write a hit for their second album, The Family That Plays Together

 In 2002, a former music journalist named Michael Skidmore came into control of California's estate, and 2014 he began proceedings against Led Zeppelin.
 In 2016, Jimmy Page testified in the case and said that the first time he heard of the controversy when a few years earlier when his son-in-law told him that a debate had been brewing online.
 Page insisted he had never heard "Taurus" before, and that it was "totally alien" to him.

-The jury didn't buy the argument that Page never heard "Taurus," but ruled in favor of Led Zeppelin, deciding that the chord progression in "Taurus" was common to many other songs dating back decades, and therefore, in the public domain.
-However, in 2018 the case was sent back to trial on appeal.
+The jury didn't buy the argument that Page never heard "Taurus," but still ruled in favor of Led Zeppelin, deciding that the chord progression in "Taurus" was common to many other songs dating back decades, and therefore, in the public domain.
+In 2018, the case was sent back to trial on appeal, but the ruling was upheld two years later.
 Here's a timeline of the case

 Pat Boone released an unlikely cover on his album In a In a Metal Mood